ApolloTang/mynote--misc/things-2-memorize-content/dev/python/python--package-manager/pipenv.md

 pipenv shell
 ```

-Pipenv can also generate a requiements.txt file for `pip's venv` ,
+Pipenv can also generate a requiements.txt file:

 ```
 pipenv requirements > requirements.txt